 Personal vs Business

-We recommend that you do not use your business website email address for personal email.If you leave or sell the business:
+We recommend that you do not use your business email address for personal emails.
+Why?

 - you don't want to have to change your personal email address, and